tguzma/2D-Platformer/README.md

 # 2D-Platformer
 ## Main Plot
-Your are Blop Beam, you must jump up to tower to save your suicide girlfriend.
+Your are Blop Beam and say drugs no.

 ## TEAM MEMBERS:
 @KupaZET